 The CDC Summer Experience Fund was created to provide full-time Skidmore students an opportunity to participate in unpaid internships, volunteer, research, or community service projects over the course of the summer.
 Due to its popularity, the Summer Experience Fund (SEF) is very competitive; so it’s important for students to meet all requirements when completing their application documents since no incomplete or late applications will be accepted.

 SEF is made possible by the generosity of various donors of the Skidmore Community (Skidmore's Parents Council, parents, alumni, employees, and friends of the College).

 Application Deadlines for 2018Deadline to Apply for all awards:

 Friday, March 23, 2018, 12:00 Noon.

 The awards are designed to offer full-time Skidmore students an opportunity to gain the relevant knowledge, skills, and experience employers require of entry-level candidates.
 Since previous work experience is often listed as a requirement for job applicants, this program was created to provide students with an opportunity to gain the relevant experience and skills needed to become a competitive candidate in today's job market.

 Career Counseling & Resume Critiques

 The Career Development Center (CDC) is available to work with students to help find internships relevant to college majors and / or career interests.
-Students can contact the Career Development Center by calling (518) 580-5790, to schedule an appointment to meet with a career counselor.
+Students can either schedule an appointment on Handshake or contact the Career Development Center by calling (518) 580-5790, to schedule an appointment to meet with a career counselor.
 For students seeking assistance with resumes, Career Coaches are available in The Career Development Center during drop-in hours between the hours of 10 am and 4 pm each day.
-For students studying abroad, please email the CDC at email@example.com, and we would be happy to set up a Skype appointment.
+For students studying abroad, please email the CDC at firstname.lastname@example.org, and we would be happy to set up a Skype appointment.